thealtermaven/BDCFF-sets/README.md

 # BDCFF-sets
 Boulder Dash cavesets in the BDCFF text format.

+# Be advised there is a disparity between revv's GDash repository and the current release.
+Specifically, the GDash repository has 1.0 of DangerDash Vol.2 - until this is rectified, *please* peruse the current release which has 1.1!

 You need a Boulder Dash Cave File Format interpreter to load and play these cavesets.
 I recommend GDash as it is the target interpreter.
 All cavesets created by ALCHEMYSTICS DESIGN.
 All caves designed by Windbliss, formerly Altermaven.
 Creativity is chemistry!